testjiho/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 >**Note**: Running this notebook in its entirety is required for the next task.

-### Task 4: Leverage Automated ML to create and deploy a Product Seasonality Classifer model
+### Task 4: Leverage Automated ML to create and deploy a Product Seasonality Classifier model

 1. In Azure Machine Learning (AML) Studio, select **Experiments** from the left menu, then expand the **+ Create** button, and select **Automated ML run**.